HHSAPCompSci2020/capstone-project-botman/CapstoneBotman/doc/README - Kenny Wu, Aayush Kumar, Kyle Fu.txt

    * WinScreen - Screen to display which player wins at end of game
    * Screen - Interface used to help create screens and provide basic behaviors for screens
 * Map - class that generates scrolling map along with generating the locations of obstacles and pickups in the maps
+* RunnerAI - Basic AI class that runs a bot for in place of the Runner